 Permit required.
 No building, structure or premises shall be wired for electric lights, meters, heating units, signs, refrigeration or other electrical wiring nor shall any electrical equipment be installed nor shall any alteration or change be made in any wiring system, nor shall electric current be supplied to any new electrical system, before notifying the Electrical Inspector and securing a permit and/or authority to proceed with the work.

 Permit not required.
 No permits shall be required for the connection of electrical equipment having a rating of not greater than 120 volts or 20 amps and having an attachment cord and cap for connection to a permanently installed receptacle, except that a permit shall be required for the installation of a new fire alarm system or the replacement of an existing fire alarm system.
 No person, firm, or corporation shall alter or install a fire alarm system without first having procured a license, as provided in this chapter.
-A fire alarm system is one where the electrical wiring is connected to a listed (per Wisconsin Administrative Code, Department of Commerce, Chapter COMM 16.11, Electrical) fire alarm control panel.
+A fire alarm system is one where the electrical wiring is connected to a listed (per Wisconsin Administrative Code, Department of Safety and Professional Services, SPS 316.022, Electrical) fire alarm control panel.
+And all amendments thereto, are adopted and incorporated in this chapter by reference.

 To obtain a permit.
 A contractor licensed to perform the service for which the permit is sought, or such person who is otherwise permitted pursuant to Chapter 101 of the Wisconsin Statutes to perform the applied-for service, shall first file with the Electrical Inspector an application for an electrical permit.
 The application shall state the name of the owner of the property, the address of the premises where the work is proposed, a description of all work proposed and other information as the Electrical Inspector may request.
 The required fees as prescribed by this chapter shall accompany the application.